Skip to Content

 • Have each student list out their personal net worth (does not need to be shared – you can use this free net worth sheet (PDF)).

-Whether you’re celebrating Financial Literacy Month (April) by dedicating a week to teaching your kids, or your organization has created their own fin lit week, or you just are picking a week out of summer break to focus on financial education – going deeper in one particular topic by theming your week is the way to go.
+Whether you’re celebrating Financial Literacy Month (April) by dedicating a week to teaching your kids, your organization has created its own fin-lit week, or you just are picking a week out of summer break to focus on financial education – going deeper in one particular topic by theming your week is the way to go.
 Next time you have another week to dedicate to this, come back and pick a new one!
-Your student’s and kid’s money skills will only continue to grow.
+Your students and kid’s money skills will only continue to grow.

 The following two tabs change content below.